 - (a)(2) – Visitors are responsible for the collection and removal of all refuse they bring into or create while in the park.
 Public refuse receptacles are not available.

-- (a)(1) – Pets are allowed on open keys but must remain on established walkways and below the vegetation line on the beach.
+- Pets must remain on established walkways and below the vegetation line on the beach.

 What restrictions apply to aircraft and air delivery?

 - (a)(3) – Delivery or retrieval of a person or object by parachute, helicopter or other airborne means except in emergencies involving public safety or serious property loss, or pursuant to the terms and conditions of a permit.
-Contact Special Use Permitting Office at Everglades National Park for special use permit.
+A Special Use Permit is required.

 - (c)(1) – Except as provided in paragraph (c)(3) of 36 CFR §2.17, the owners of a downed aircraft shall remove the aircraft and all component parts thereof in accordance with procedures established by the superintendent.